-The Division of Environmental Health Sciences addresses environmental and occupational health concerns as they relate to public health in Minnesota, the US, and around the globe.
+An Environmental Health degree addresses environmental and occupational health concerns as they relate to public health in Minnesota, the US, and around the globe.

 Develop a broad foundation in environmental health, and explore your own interests with numerous elective credits.
 You may start in the General Program program and move to one of the concentrations listed below, or focus on the General Program throughout your degree.
-MPH or MS options.
+MPH option.

 Environmental Infectious Diseases